• Skip to primary navigation

 As far as I can tell, ATPpro is composed of several ingredients.
 They are:

 They don't tell us how much of each ingredient is in ATPro.
-They only tell us that all of the ingredients add up to 800 mg.
+They only tell us that all of the ingredients add up to 500 mg (it used to be 800 mg).
 Sodium and potassium are basically just electrolytes so I won't bother with them.
 Instead, let’s look at the big three players:

 Pyruvate

-I was actually one of the first people in the US to review the research on pyruvate in the mid 1990s.
+I was one of the first people in the US to review the research on pyruvate in the mid-1990s.
 Back then, people used pyruvate for a LOT of things—including weight loss.
-Let's just look at the endurance research on pyurvate here.
+Let's just look at the endurance research on pyruvate here.

-In a more recent study (2008) pyruvate and creatine were shown to improve intermittent hand grip exercises (compared to placebo) in 49 males.
+In another investigation, pyruvate and creatine improved hand grip exercises more so than a placebo when it was given to 49 males.
 The amount of pyruvate used in this study was 5 grams per day (for 28 days).

 Another point is that this study used 5 grams per day.
 That's more pyruvate than is in Optygen.
-In fact, all of the pyruvate studies I have ever seen have used between 5-7 grams of pyruvate.
+Most pyruvate studies I have seen have used between 5-7 grams of pyruvate.
+Not all studies show Pyruvate works.

 As an aside, when I first investigated pyruvate, I tried it for a month, using 7 grams per day.
 I did not notice any improvement in my exercise ability.